benharris8/project-1/README.md

 # Challenges
 I had to do a lot of type conversions and helper functions in order to complete this project due to how JavaScript treats object keys.
 The main example of this is from the final path generation.
-Initially the path is an object with a co-ordinate as the value and the co-ordinate that value "came from" in the path as it's key.
+Initially, the path is an object with a co-ordinate as the value and the co-ordinate that value "came from" in the path as it's key.

-JavaScript only allows strings as keys so I had to split the full path object into an array of key pairs and then convert each co-ordinate into integers using helper functions.
+JavaScript only allows strings as keys, so I had to split the full path object into an array of key pairs and then convert each co-ordinate value into an integer using helper functions.

 ```js
 for (let i = 0; i < Object.entries(cameFrom).length - 1; i++) {